jeffboody/libsqlite3/readme.md

 CREATE/DROP TABLE
 -----------------

-The only data structure supported by SQL are tables which have columns that represent a unique type and rows which represent data elements.
+Tables are the only data structure supported by SQL which have columns that represent a unique type and rows which represent data elements.

-Columns may have constraints such as (NOT NULL), (UNIQUE), or custom restrictions (CHECK (expression)).
-Column constraints also allow you to define a custom sort order (COLLATE collation\_name) or assign a default value (DEFAULT value).

 To create/drop a table.

 	CREATE TABLE table_name
 	(
-	    column_name column_type column_constraints,
+	    column_name column_type column_constraints [, ...]
-	    [...]
 	);

-	CREATE TEMP TABLE table_name AS SELECT query_statement;

-	DROP TABLE table_name;

-The column\_type include.
-Internally SQLite treats the type as an affinity which it uses to perform type conversions as needed.

-	NULL: A NULL type does not hold a value
+	column_type:
 		INTEGER: A signed integer number from 1-8 bytes
 		FLOAT: An 8-byte floating point number
 		TEXT: A variable length string
 		BLOB: A Binary Length Object

-The column\_constraints include.
+		NULL: A NULL type does not hold a value

+	column_constraints:
+	    constraint [...]

+	constraint:
 		PRIMARY KEY: Columns used to index the table REFERENCES table[.column]: A foreign key reference
 		UNIQUE: Require each row to be unique
 		NOT NULL: Each row must be unique

+	CREATE [TEMP] TABLE table_name AS SELECT query_statement;

+	DROP TABLE table_name;

+Note that internally SQLite treats the column_type as an affinity which it uses to perform type conversions as needed.

 Note that if an INTEGER PRIMARY key is not defined then SQLite will create a hidden ROWID column for this purpose.